mattnguy516/chess_ai/README.md

 # chess_ai

-Creating a chess AI bot
+Attempting to make a chess AI